-One of the newspaper clippings reported a benefit round and square dance had raised $700, and there had been numerous others from the community who had made financial donations.
-And all of that money went to my mom and dad.
+One of the newspaper clippings reported a benefit round and square dance had raised $700, and there had been numerous others from the community who made financial donations.
+All of the money went to my mom and dad.

 Two months after Elaine’s surgery, my parents wrote an update on her health which, of course, had a positive outcome.
 Elaine had returned to school after the holidays.